feyli/sun/README.md

 ![Logo](https://cdn.discordapp.com/avatars/743826135061889028/1c7fda307d3c78723c85dffed3bbae1b.webp?size=4096&format=webp&width=0&height=512)

 This logo was entirely created by [Feyli](https://feyli.me) and is inspired by his own logo.
 It features a **simplified fox**, split into two complementary parts.
+This logo may not be used by anyone, anywhere, without the explicit approval of the author.